apluslms/aplus-manual/m06_rubyric/02_getting_started.rst

 as submission policy.
 You can find the right context id and consumer id at A+ by choosing Rubyric at the menu and clicking "Show shared variables".
 Consumer id is shown as oauth_consumer_key and context id as context_id.

+In case you are redirected straight to Rubyric instead of having chance to choose "Show shared variables" or you do not want to include lti login you can try using "plus.cs" as consumer id and your course's address (plus.cs.hut.fi/something/something/) as context id.
+Notice missing https at the beginning and '/' at the end.

 .. image:: /images/rubyric-create-course.png